-Should a parent feel the necessity to continue a complaint beyond the principal or his or her designee, the parent may further contact Mr. Frank J. Pasqua at the Lafourche Parish School Board Office by phone at 985-446-5631, in writing at P.O.
-Box 879, Thibodaux, Louisiana 70302, or by email at fpasqua@mylpsd.com.
+Should a parent feel the necessity to continue a complaint beyond the principal or his or her designee, the parent may further contact the Lafourche Parish School Board Office by phone at 985-446-5631, or in writing at P.O.
+Box 879, Thibodaux, Louisiana 70302.